Classification of Enriques surfaces with finite automorphism group in characteristic 2: Preliminaries

 \subsection{$(-2)$-curves}

-Let $X$ be an Enriques surface and let $\Num(X)$ be the quotient of the N\'eron-Severi group $\NS(X)$ of $X$ by torsion.
-Then $\Num(X)$ together with the intersection product is an even unimodular lattice of signature $(1,9)$ (Illusie \cite[Corollary 7.3.7]{Ill}, Cossec and Dolgachev \cite[Chap.
-II, Theorem 2.5.1]{CD}), and hence is isomorphic to $U\oplus E_8$.
+Let $X$ be an Enriques surface and let $\Num(X)$ be the quotient of the N\'eron-Severi group $\NS(X)$ of $X$ by its torsion subgroup.
+Then $\Num(X)$ together with the intersection product is an even unimodular lattice of signature $(1,9)$ (Illusie \cite[Corollary 7.3.7]{Ill}), and hence is isomorphic to $U\oplus E_8$ where $U$ is the even unimodular lattice of signature $(1,1)$ and $E_8$ the even negative definite unimodular lattice of rank 8.
 We denote by ${\rm O}(\Num(X))$ the orthogonal group of $\Num(X)$.
 The set

 has two connected components.
 Denote by $P(X)$ the connected component containing an ample class of $X$.
 For $\delta \in \Num(X)$ with $\delta^2=-2$, we define an isometry $s_{\delta}$ of $\Num(X)$ by